GForce01/Multilingual-Conversational-Agent/README.md

 # VR Session With Multilingual Virtual Agent
-This is a VR icebreaker session with a multilingual conversational virtual agent aimed
+This is a VR icebreaker session with a multilingual conversational virtual agent aimed to reduce foreign language anxiety for non-native speaker by allowing them to speak casually using their mother tongue while listening the virtual agent's speech in the target language (English by default).

+Talk to the agent like **using a walkie talkie** - press and hold the talk button (A button on the Oculus right controller by default) to speak, release when you want to finish.

 # Setup instructions
 Most of the scripts that requires setting up were attached to the AIManager object in the scene.
 Additionally, the gaze model was attached to the avatar's root and the lip-sync attached to it's head.